-Lockport — The Lockport Committee of the Whole held an extensive discussion Wednesday regarding plans for a new housing development south of the Cedar Ridge subdivision.
+Lockport — The city of Lockport is reviewing plans for a new housing development south of the Cedar Ridge subdivision near Bruce Road.

-As presented, the proposal by developer M/I Homes is planned to include 278 single-family homes on 78 acres of land north of Bruce Road and east of the Prime Business Campus, including 114 townhomes and 164 single-family homes on three different-sized lots.
+As presented by the developer M/I Homes, the proposal would include 278 single-family homes on 78 acres of land north of Bruce Road and east of the Prime Business Campus, including 114 townhomes and 164 single-family homes on three different-sized lots.

 A total of 106 homes would sit on the smallest lots, measuring 5,160 square feet, while 36 homes would occupy 7,800-square-foot lots, and 22 would have 9,000-square-foot lots.
 The townhomes would include up to six units per building.